 — languages that support logical, arithmetic, or circular shifts on integer values;

-— languages that do not generate exceptions on problematic conversions;
+— languages that do not generate exceptions on problematic conversions.

 Avoiding the vulnerability or mitigating its effects

 To avoid the vulnerability or mitigate its ill effects, software developers can:

 — if range checking is not provided by the language, use explicit range checks, type checks or value checks to validate the correctness of all values originating from a source that is not trusted.